babashka/sci/CLJD_PORT.md

 - cljd test runner + selector + CI job.
-- Parser chain ported: sci.impl.parser, interop (class resolution only, invocation fns stubbed with ex-info throws), utils, vars, sci.lang. parse-string works on cljd (test/sci/parse_test.cljd).
+- Parser chain ported: sci.impl.parser, interop (class resolution only, invocation fns stubbed with ex-info throws), utils, vars, sci.lang. parse-string works on cljd (test/sci/parse_test.cljc, sci.core tests gated with `#?(:cljd nil :default ...)`).
 - Reader routing renamed to edamame.impl.cljd-reader-types (name in released edamame 1.6.40).
-- .cljd test shadow trick: same ns in a .cljd file shadows the .cljc on cljd only.
+- .cljd test shadow trick (for big test files like core_test): same ns in a .cljd file shadows the .cljc on cljd only.
 JVM/CLJS never read .cljd.
-Tests commented with #_ get uncommented as porting progresses.
-Delete shadow file when done.
+For small files prefer gating in the .cljc directly.
+Gotcha either way: the reader resolves ::alias/kw at read time even in skipped branches and in #_ forms, so use fully qualified keywords when the alias is cljd-gated.

 ## Remaining (the bulk - revisit here)